nus-cs2103-AY2122S1/ip/docs/README.md

 ### ❀ Listing all tasks: `list`

-Shows a list of all tasks in your task list.
+Shows a list of all current tasks.

 Format: `list`